 - Final Rule: The final rule clearly states that providers can use the “virtual presence” rule at least through the end of 2023.
 In addition, CMS is allowing general supervision for all RTM services.
 Limber is seeking clarification from CMS to ensure PTs and OTs can also use general supervision in private practice settings for RTM services as the provision implies and whether this general supervision overrides the direct supervision requirement that is in place for regular therapy sessions.

 Want to Learn More about the 2023 CMS Final Rule and RTM?

 Have questions about RTM or understanding the impact of the CY 2023 Medicare Physician Fee Schedule?
-Join Limber Health’s Chief Medical Officer, Dr. Marc Gruner and Medicare billing and compliance expert, Rick Gawenda for a live webinar on Monday, November 21, 2022 as they discuss the 2023 regulations impacting RTM and how to properly implement RTM into your practice.
-Register HERE
+Join Limber Health’s Chief Medical Officer, Dr. Marc Gruner and Medicare billing and compliance expert, Rick Gawenda for an on-demand webinar as they discuss the 2023 regulations impacting RTM and how to properly implement RTM into your practice.
+Register for webinar